cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 __Note__: This section only concerns validators that want to be in the genesis file.
 If the chain you want to validate is already live, skip this section.

-__Note__: `Gaia-9002` and `Game of stakings` will not use this process.
+__Note__: `Gaia-9002` and `Game of stakes` will not use this process.
 They will be bootsrapped using Tendermint seed validators.
 You will just need to use the [create-validator](#create-your-validator) command in order to join as a validator for these networks.

-If you want to participate in genesis as a validator, you need to justify that you (or a delegator) have some staking at genesis, create one (or multiple) transaction to bond this staking to your validator address, and include this transaction in the genesis file.
+If you want to participate in genesis as a validator, you need to justify that you (or a delegator) have some stake at genesis, create one (or multiple) transaction to bond this stake to your validator address, and include this transaction in the genesis file.

 We thus need to distinguish two cases:

 - Case 1: You want to bond the initial staking from your validator's address.
 - Case 2: You want to bond the initial staking from a delegator's address.

-### Case 1: The initial staking comes from your validator's address
+### Case 1: The initial stake comes from your validator's address

 In this case, you will create a `gentx`: